 © Denzil Green

-Commercial Orange Juice tastes orangier than "fresh" oranges, and Orange Juice that you have squeezed yourself.
-The reason for this is that oranges meant for juicing can be left on the trees longer, and to develop better flavour.
+Commercial orange juice tastes orangier than orange juice that you have squeezed yourself from fresh oranges.
+The reason for this is that oranges meant for juicing can be left on the trees longer to develop fuller flavour.

 When they are ready, the oranges are harvested and washed.
 Machines first prick the skins to let flavourful oils flow out of them.
 This orange oil is sold separately.
 The whole oranges then pass into the juicing machines for squeezing.

 The peel, pulp and seeds are, obviously, “waste products.”
 These aren’t thrown out, though.
 Another machine chops them up, squeezes any remaining liquid out of them (this is made into “citrus molasses”, which can be used as livestock feed, or sold to the brewing industry), then they are dried to become livestock feed.

 Alternatively, the peel may be separated out, and processed for making pectin from (orange peel is very high in pectin), or the peel can be sold to another business that makes candied peel or marmalade.
 The pulp is often separated out as well, then added back into some of the juice batches that will be sold to consumers who prefer some pulp in their juice.

 Though 90% of Florida oranges are grown for juice, one half of all the world’s orange juice is produced in Brazil.
 Most Brazilian orange juice exports are in the form of concentrate.
 Only 1% of the orange juice that Brazil produces is consumed domestically (2004 figures), as Brazilian consumers still have the habit of squeezing their own orange juice as they need it.

 California navel oranges are very juicy, but aren’t often used for juicing as their juice turns bitter unless it is drunk right away.